-As addressed in the recently released CSB draft Chevron Regulatory Report, many regions around the world such as the United Kingdom (UK) and Australia have implemented regulatory regimes for high hazards consisting of both prescriptive183 and goal-setting elements184 that place the duty on the owner or operator of the facility, known as the duty holder,185 to demonstrate to the regulator that they have reduced risks to as low as reasonably practicable, or ALARP.
-This approach is known as the safety case regime.
-The CSB determined that there are key features of an effective major accident prevention regulatory approach such as the safety case (illustrated in Figure 35):
+As addressed in the recently released CSB draft Chevron Regulatory Report, many regions around the world such as the United Kingdom (UK) and Australia have implemented regulatory systems for high hazards consisting of both prescriptive and goal-setting elements that place the duty on the owner or operator of the facility, known as the duty holder, to demonstrate to the regulator that they have reduced risks to as low as reasonably practicable, or ALARP.
+The CSB determined that there are key features of an effective major accident prevention regulatory:

-- Duty Holder Safety Responsibility, including a Written Case for Safety - Continuous Risk Reduction to ALARP - Adaptability and Continuous Improvement - Active Workforce Participation - Process Safety Indicators that Drive Performance - Regulatory Assessment, Verification, and Intervention; and - Independent, Competent, Well-Funded Regulator.
+- Duty Holder Safety Responsibility, including a process safety report - Continuous Risk Reduction to ALARP - Adaptability and Continuous Improvement - Active Workforce Participation - Process Safety Indicators that Drive Performance - Regulatory Assessment, Verification, and Intervention; and - Independent, Competent, Well-Funded Regulator.

-The findings, analysis, and conclusions of the draft CSB Chevron Regulatory Report are applicable to the CSB Tesoro investigation and are incorporated into this report by reference.
-The draft Chevron Regulatory Report can be accessed in Appendix F.
+The findings, analysis, and conclusions of the Chevron Interim Report and the draft CSB Chevron Regulatory Report are applicable to the CSB Tesoro investigation and are incorporated into this report by reference.
+The Chevron Interim Report and the draft Chevron Regulatory Report can be accessed in Appendix F.

-The United States has persisted in the use of a more activity-based186 regulatory approach that does not adequately engage companies and their employees in continuous improvement and risk reduction.
-The CSB has found that the existing regulatory regime for onshore petroleum refineries in Washington:
+The United States has persisted in the use of a more activity-based regulatory approach that does not adequately engage companies and their employees in continuous improvement and risk reduction.
+The CSB has found that the existing regulatory approach for onshore petroleum refineries in Washington: